 What is an open work permit?

-- a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada, or
+- a labour market impact assessment from Employment and Social Development Canada

 - proof that an employer has submitted an offer of employment through the Employer Portal and paid the employer compliance fee